tecnico-sec/Project-2025_1/project_overview.md

 Now that your team has an application infrastructure with all server communications secure, with the library for protecting the documents, you are ready to face a security challenge.

-The business scenario description will present the challenge as a set of new requirements.
+The business scenario description will present two challendes as a set of new requirements.
+**Pick just one of the challenges.**
 It is up to you to design a solution for it, extending or adapting what you have already developed.
 The solution will probably need to perform key distribution in a dynamic way.